kubeshop/tracetest/docs/introduction.md

 ## What is a selector / filter?

 A selector / filter contains criteria to limit the scope of the spans from a trace that we wish to assert against.
 A selector / filter can be very narrow, only selecting on span, or very wide, selecting all spans or all spans of a certain type or other characteristic.
+Underlying this capability is a [selector language](/docs/installing.md).

 ## What is a check?